Loss of retirement income fund

 In addition, Investment Managers as fiduciaries are bound contractually by their own organization’s code of business conduct in dealing with the WSIB, which code sets a standard not less than the industry standards set out above.

 The Board of Directors and all members of the Investment Committee (including the external expert advisors who are members of the Investment Committee) are fiduciaries.
-They and WSIB employees must comply with the WSIB’s Corporate Governance Policy and Ethics Framework, which includes the Code of Business Ethics, the Disclosure of Wrongdoing and Protection from Reprisal Policy, and the Conflict of Interest Policy.
+They and the WSIB employees must comply with the WSIB’s Corporate Governance Policy and Ethics Framework, which includes the Code of Business Ethics, the Disclosure of Wrongdoing and Protection from Reprisal Policy, and the Conflict of Interest Policy.

 13.2.
 Related Parties and Related Party Transactions